awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-messages.rst

 |sqsclient| :methodname:`sendMessageBatch` method.
 This method takes a
 :aws-java-class:`SendMessageBatchRequest <services/sqs/model/SendMessageBatchRequest>` that contains
 the queue URL and a list of messages to send.
 (Each message is a :aws-java-class:`SendMessageBatchRequestEntry
 <services/sqs/model/SendMessageBatchRequestEntry>`.)
-You can also set an optional delay
+You can also delay sending
-value per message.
+a specific message by setting a delay value on the message.

 **Imports**